cuervodelviento/driver.sdk_go/readme.md

 	config.AddConfigHandler(
-		config.GET_CHANNELS,         // first param is key of config handle,                      // handle is a func that get a config.HandlerValue and return T and error; T is a type of response type struct{}{},                  // request type, when request type is struct{}{} it means that request type is empty config.GetChannelResponse{}, // response type, when response type is config.GetChannelResponse{} it means that response type is config.GetChannelResponse
+		config.GET_CHANNELS,         // first param is key of config handle,                      // handle is a func that get a config.HandlerValue and return that would be return to the DriverHUB

 	)
 }